• Skip to primary navigation

 1. Preheat the oven.

-4. Bring the ingredients together: In a large bowl, place corn, crushed crackers, and chopped vegetables, and add the egg mixture together with the melted butter, shredded cheese, salt, and sugar.
+4. Bring the ingredients together: In a large bowl, place corn, crushed crackers, and chopped vegetables.
+Add the egg mixture, along with the melted butter, shredded cheese, salt, and sugar.
+Stir to combine.

 5. Bake.
-Pour everything into a greased 8x8x2 inch baking dish and bake at 350F for 35-40 minutes or until golden brown.
+Place everything into a greased 8x8x2-inch baking dish and bake at 350F for 35-40 minutes or until golden brown.

 If you need to make a bigger batch, just double the recipe.

-Tip: You can make the dish in advance.
+You can bake the dish in advance.
 I usually make it the day before and reheat it on the day I serve it.

 📖 Recipe